3 Top Tips for a Stand-Out Cornell Essay 2024-2025

 College Interest Essays

 The primary focus of your college interest essay should be what you intend to study at Cornell.
-In the online Common Application Writing Supplement, please respond to the essay question below (maximum of 650 words) that corresponds to the undergraduate college or school to which you are applying.
+In the online Common Application Writing Supplement, please respond to the essay question below that corresponds to the undergraduate college or school to which you are applying.
 Note that the College of Engineering is the only college that requires multiple shorter essays, and the College of Agriculture and Life Sciences lists one required and two optional essays.

 Here are this year's prompts:

 • Brooks School of Public Policy: Why are you drawn to studying public policy?
 Drawing on your experiences, tell us about why you are interested in your chosen major and how attending the Brooks School will help you achieve your life goals.
+(650 word limit)

 • College of Agriculture and Life Sciences: Applicants must answer one required essay, but you can also choose to answer one or both of the two optional essays.